 - Dr. Mike Gross is a full-time professor of orthopedic surgery at Dalhousie University, and regular contributor to the “Views” section of doctorsNS magazine.

 - Dr. David Petrie is an emergency physician and trauma team leader at the QEII.
 He is also the head of Dalhousie University’s Department of Emergency Medicine.

-- Dr. Alyssa Smith is a resident in pediatrics and an executive member of the board of Maritime Resident Doctors.
+- Dr. Caitlin Lees is an internal medicine resident and Vice President of the board of Maritime Resident Doctors.

 - Dr. Carolyn Thomson is a family physician and co-coordinator of the association’s Professional Support Program.

 The panel discussion was attended by a graphic recorder, who will captured ideas, reflections and content in the form of a memorable graphic mural.